Steve-Fenton/stevefenton.co.uk/src/pages/blog/2021/03/creating-a-goal-template-in-google-analytics-v3.md

 Then open Admin > View > Goals

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2021/03/goal-view-001.jpg" alt="Goal View in Google Analytics" loading="lazy"}
 :::

 Either use the tick box to select all, or choose specific goals from the list.
-When you do this, a “Share” option appears in the toolbar.
+When you do this, a "Share" option appears in the toolbar.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2021/03/goal-view-002.jpg" alt="Goal Sharing Link" loading="lazy"}
 :::

-Click on this share option and choose “Share template link”.
+Click on this share option and choose "Share template link".
 This will create a shareable link that can be used to add goals to any other Google Analytics v3 view (by someone who has permissions to do so).

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2021/03/share-template-link.jpg" alt="Share Template Link" loading="lazy"}
 :::

-You’ll get a message containing a link that you need to copy and keep somewhere to re-use, like your favourites bar.
+You'll get a message containing a link that you need to copy and keep somewhere to re-use, like your favourites bar.

 > Copy the URL below to share
 > You are only sharing the goal configuration.
 No traffic data is being shared.
 > \[[Link](https://analytics.google.com/analytics/web/template?uid=1rzch8lETnCeo7SQNairCQ)\]

-Anyone using the link can choose which goals to import, and which “slot” to import them to.
+Anyone using the link can choose which goals to import, and which "slot" to import them to.